 Health travel documents are not new to international travel.
 Certain countries have long lasting entry requirements such as yellow fever vaccination certificates, however this was limited to specific countries whereas the COVID-19 travel document entry requirements have been enforced by the majority of countries around the world.
 Currently, we are seeing a reduction in COVID-19 travel restrictions, however it's still important to check the latest rules before your departure as some might be implemented at a short notice.

 IATA has put in place several solutions such as the IATA Travel Centre to help travelers and IATA Timatic Widget to help businesses navigate this ever changing environment.
 The common platform (database) used to verify the latest COVID-19 travel document requirements is IATA Timatic.
-Timatic is powered by human-validated data, meaning a team of immigration specialists checks each update manually with IATA’s Sourcing Network of official sources to make sure the information is correct.
+Timatic is powered by human-validated data, meaning a team of immigration specialists checks each update manually with IATA’s Compliance Requirements Network of official sources to make sure the information is correct.
 An update is only done once one of the 2,000 government or airline officials from the respective country confirms the change.
 The team also verifies conflicting reports and make updates only when they’re 100% sure they’re accurate.

 Travel Itinerary Details